argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 There's two optional secrets to set up the `USERNAME` and `PASSWORD` of the `owner` of the Argilla Space.
 Remember that, by default Argilla Spaces are configured with a *Sign in with Hugging Face* button, which is also used to grant an `owner` to the creator of the Space for personal spaces.

-The `USERNAME` and `PASSWORD` are only useful when you want to create a specific user to login into Argilla, if not your user account will we granted the `owner` role after the login with OAuth.